eCommerce Fulfillment Innovations Brought Out Due to COVID-19

 This has to be one of the most exciting innovations in the supply chain management process.
 Delivery is one of the critical aspects of a positive customer experience, and companies put in the extra effort to make sure that the package reaches safely to the customer.
 Companies have gone the extra mile with contactless delivery to make sure their customers receive the best and safest experience possible.

 Another interesting turn of events has been the high adoption of online payments.
 Customers are now adopting the UPI and credit card or debit card payment options over cash on delivery to reduce the contact by a large margin.
-India has been a country dominated by the cash on delivery mode of payment.
-But with the COVID-19 pandemic, customers have started to adopt a digital way of life, and moving towards a contactless payment mode too.
+India has been a country dominated by the cash-on-delivery mode of payment.
+But with the COVID-19 pandemic, customers have started to adopt a digital way of life and move towards a contactless payment mode too.
 This has impacted fulfillment operations as the supply chain is shifting towards a more contactless form of functioning that has never been witnessed before.

 The next most exciting innovation has been that of inventory distribution.
 After the pan-India lockdown was lifted, sellers faced many difficulties getting their products delivered as there were still restrictions for the movement of goods in-between states.
 For sellers, whose items are placed in different parts of the country, reaching customers was relatively more comfortable as intrastate travel was more convenient than interstate movement.
 Thus the concept of inventory distribution is gaining momentum as sellers are now tempted to store their products with 3PL providers across the country.
 This gives them more flexibility with delivery and helps them reach customers faster.